 Humanism & Rebuilding

-The movement’s intellectual cornerstone was humanism, a philosophy that focused on the central role of humanity within the universe, a major break from the medieval world view, which had placed God at the centre of everything.
+The intellectual cornerstone of the Renaissance was humanism, a philosophy that focused on the central role of humanity within the universe; this was a major break from the medieval world view, which had placed God at the centre of everything.
 It was not anti-religious, though.
 Many humanist scholars were priests and most of Rome’s great works of Renaissance art were commissioned by the Church.
-In fact, it was one of the most celebrated humanist scholars of the 15th century, Pope Nicholas V (r 1447−84), who is generally considered the harbinger of the Roman Renaissance.
+In fact, it was one of the most celebrated humanist scholars of the 15th century, Pope Nicholas V (r 1447−55), who is generally considered the harbinger of the Roman Renaissance.

 When Nicholas became pope in 1447, Rome was not in good shape.
 Centuries of medieval feuding had reduced the city to a semi-deserted battleground, and its bedraggled population lived in constant fear of plague, famine and flooding (the Tiber regularly broke its banks).
 In political terms, the papacy was recovering from the trauma of the Great Schism and attempting to face down Muslim encroachment in the east.